Electronic Storefront

 Importance

-The term “Electronic Storefront” holds significant importance in today’s digital era as it refers to an ecommerce website which serves as an online version of a physical retail store.
+The term “Electronic Storefront” holds significant importance in today’s digital era as it refers to an e-commerce website which serves as an online version of a physical retail store.
 Businesses employ electronic storefronts to offer products or services on the internet which customers can browse through and purchase at any time and from anywhere.

 This not only boosts accessibility for consumers, but also broadens the market reach for businesses beyond geographical boundaries.
 It also reduces overheads associated with physical stores.
-Furthermore, electronic storefronts allow businesses to collect valuable customer behaviour data that can help improve and personalize the shopping experience.
+Furthermore, electronic storefronts allow businesses to collect valuable customer behavior data that can help improve and personalize the shopping experience.

 Therefore, integrating electronic storefronts is crucial in commerce due to the numerous benefits they provide for businesses and customers.